 Zacchaeus could have climbed any tree along the way, but he chose a sycamore tree to climb.
 So, why did he choose to climb that particular tree?
-It was tall enough for him to get a good view of Jesus and to hear what He was saying.

 The sycamore tree symbolizes rejuvenation and regeneration.
 By climbing the tree, Zaccheaus had strategically positioned himself for a life-changing encounter.